-1) Use the Database Vendor utilities to copy the data from the old to the new
+1) Use the Database Vendor utilities to copy the data from the old to the new server.

 C:\Program Files (x86)\CA\Identity Manager\IAM Suite\Identity Manager\tools\Workpoint\docs\designer

 If you are concerned with the Workpoint counter, there's no need for concern: